 While it’s still too early for these findings to have any immediate clinical application, researchers are hopeful that this study is a step forward in identifying how PTSD impacts gene expression and the body.

 Of course, we do need to keep in mind some limitations of this study.
 The research could have been strengthened by using a control group.

 Given that you could not use a randomized design in this study, it would be nice to see a future effort conducted with a prospective design.

 If you’d like to read this study for yourself, you can find it in the Journal of Brain, Behavior, and Immunity, volume 67, pp. 194-202.

-For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for this week’s free broadcast in the Treating Trauma Master Series.
+For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for the next free broadcast in the Treating Trauma Master Series.